 Maca regulates hormones and boosts energy and the libido.
 I can tell you that it gives me espresso-like intensity, and adds real creaminess (Note: I would skip this for the kids!).
 Hemp Seeds are the highest and most perfect plant protein, with a slightly nutty consistency.
 Goji berries provide ultra-high boosts of antioxidants.
 Camu camu is packed with Vitamin C. Raw cacao powder is every kid’s favourite – it’s loaded with iron, fibre and antioxidants, and the healthy way to add chocolate into the diet.
 Acai powder is loaded with antioxidants that taste both sweet and savoury.
 Chia seeds are packed with Omegas and protein.
 It protects the heart and keeps you full.
 Master these first, and then play around with Bee Pollen, Chaga mushroom powder and other superfoods.

-7) Add healthy fat to rev up your metabolism and create depth and taste.
+7) Add healthy fat to smoothies to rev up your metabolism and create depth and taste.

 Choose from raw peanut and almond butter or tahini, avocado or a tablespoon of coconut, or hemp or MCT oil.